A Black--Scholes inequality: applications and generalisation: The algebraic properties of call prices

 We now come to the key observation of this note.
 To state it, we distinguish two particular elements $E, Z \in \mathcal C$ defined by

 Note that the random variables representing $E$ and $Z$ are constant, with $S = 1= S^*$ representing $E$ and $S=0=S^*$ representing $Z$.
-The following result shows that $\mathcal C$ is a noncommutative semigroup with respect to $\bullet$, where $E$ is the identity element and $Z$ is the absorbing element:
+The following result shows that $\mathcal C$ is a noncommutative semigroup with respect to $\bullet$ with involution ${}^*$, where $E$ is the identity element $Z$ is the absorbing element.
+The proof is straightforward, and hence omitted.